keep-starknet-strange/mikan/README.md

 It provides strong data availability guarantees using STARK-friendly cryptographic primitives without requiring a trusted setup.

-It is design to be particularly friendly to ZK-Rollups, by providing a DA layer that is compatible with the FRI commitment scheme, and by eliminating the need for a trusted setup.
+It is design to be particularly friendly to ZK-Rollups, specifically on Bitcoin, by providing a DA layer that is compatible with the FRI commitment scheme, and by eliminating the need for a trusted setup.

 > Name origin 🍊 (蜜柑):